Check out our current openings

 Philosophy of the Infant Program

-- infants are competent.
-They communicate their needs and feelings through body language, vocalizations and crying, and gestures.
-It is our job to learn to “read” what they are telling us and be responsive to their communication with us
+- Infants are competent; they tell us what they need through body language, crying, and gestures.
+It is our job to read what they are telling us and be responsive to them.

 (16 months to 32 months)